udacity/wechat_store/README.md

 # Detail Page

-This is Store Detail Page with cloud database.
+This is Store Detail Page with cloud database and cloud function.